andresnalegre/Storify/README.md

 # Storify

-**Storify** is a React project where I showcase my skills with React and PHP.
-The goal of this project is to create a simple data storage solution that works with MariaDB and can be easily adapted for enterprise environments.
+**Storify** is a React project where I developed with React and PHP.
+The goal of this project is to create a simple file storage solution that works with MariaDB and makes it easy to store and download them.

 ---

 ## Features

-- Data Storage
+- File Storage

 ---